please, don’t ask me if i’m pregnant

 If you are married with no children the question is always, “When are you going to have kids?”
 If you have one child people want to know when you’ll give your little bundle of joy a sibling.
 Once you have three or more though that’s plenty—and boy, you sure have your hands full, don’t you?

-Please, stop asking people if they’re pregnant.
-You never know what someone is going through.
-Maybe the couple with no kids doesn’t want any, maybe they do but they want to wait awhile, or maybe they want to desperately but are struggling.
-Maybe the couple with six kids wants to have more but can’t due to health and finances, maybe they’re feeling overwhelmed yet sense a calling to continue having more, or maybe they are in fact joyfully expecting but are afraid of how people will react when they tell them because of how it went with babies number four… and five…
+Maybe the couple with six kids wants to have more but can’t due to health and finances.
+Or maybe they’re feeling completely overwhelmed, yet sense a calling to continue having more.
+Or what if they are, in fact, joyfully expecting but are afraid of how people will react when they tell them because of how it went with babies number four… and five…

 I hate writing a post about “what not to say…”, but please, stop asking people if they’re pregnant; do you really think if they were that’s how they’d want to tell you anyway?!